Struggling to find hospital work experience, or not sure how to use your extracurricular activities in your application?

 Below, you can find our top tips on exactly how to make the most of the experience you do have.

-While in the beginning it may seem strange to combine your extracurricular activities with work experience in your application, it can take you a long way.
+At first, it may seem strange to combine your extracurricular activities with work experience in your application, but actually it can take you a long way!

 Think of the skills you learned in your extracurricular activities, and then apply these to medicine: did you learn something about teamwork or communication?
 How could these skills be used in a medical setting?